 \subsection{Evolutionary process}

 We started each run of the evolutionary algorithm with a randomly generated starting population of 20 graphs.
-These are Erdős-Rényi graphs, where each pair of nodes is connected by an edge with probability $p$.
+These are Erdős-Rényi graphs \citep{erdos}, which are constructed by randomly connecting nodes.
+Each edge is included in the graph with probability $p$.
 This forms the first step in the evolutionary process, depicted in Figure \ref{evoprocess}.
-Every run had a different probability value, with edge counts varying from 5 to 1225, the latter being the maximum number of edges for a graph of 50 nodes.
-By doing so we got a look at the performance of the two algorithms for the full range of graph densities.
-Then we enter the evolutionary loop, which generates 30 new graphs from the current population.
+The probabilities were chosen such that the edge counts vary between 5 and 1225 (the maximum number of edges for a graph of 50 nodes).
+This enabled us to gain insight into the performance of the two algorithms for the full range of graph densities.
+Next, the evolutionary loop is entered, in which 30 new graphs are generated based on the current population.
 This is done in three ways: each of the 30 times, either a graph from the current population is cloned, either a graph is mutated or two graphs are merged using two-point crossover.
 Which one of the three happens is randomly chosen, each having the same probability.
-When a graph is mutated, up to 3\% of edges are either added, removed or replaced by other edges.
-When crossover is selected, two children are generated using two-point crossover.
-One child is selected at random and added to the offspring.
+When a graph is mutated, up to 3\% of edges are added, removed or replaced by other edges.
+This is achieved by flipping values of the binary vector encoding of a graph with a probability of 3\%.
+When crossover is selected, two children are generated using two-point crossover on the vector encoding of the parents.
+The crossover points are picked randomly.
+One of these two children is selected at random and added to the offspring.

-The process then evaluates these 30 graphs by using both Concorde and MSLS to solve HCP on each graph.
+These 30 graphs are then evaluated by using both \textit{Concorde} and \textit{MSLS} to solve HCP on each graph.
 The difference in runtime of the two algorithms is recorded and used as a fitness function.
 Process-specific time was used in order to limit the effects of task preemption by the operating system.
-The fitness function is then defined as follows: runtime(MSLS)~-~runtime(Concorde).
-When maximizing this function, we evolve towards graphs where Concorde is faster.
-When minimizing, we evolve towards graphs where MSLS is faster.
+The fitness function is then defined as follows: runtime(\textit{MSLS})~-~runtime(\textit{Concorde}).
+When maximizing this function, we evolve towards graphs where \textit{Concorde} is faster.
+When minimizing, we evolve towards graphs where \textit{MSLS} is faster.